awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 You can add additional nodes to the backup templates used in this walkthrough\.
 To add a node, modify the following sections of the `2-Node-EFSBackupDataPipeline.json` template\.

 **Important**
 If you're using additional nodes, you can't use spaces in file names and directories stored in the top\-level directory\.
-If you do, those files and directories won't be backed up or restored\.
+If you do, those files and directories aren't backed up or restored\.
 All files and subdirectories that are at least one level below the top level are backed up and restored as expected\.

-+ Create an additional EC2Resource for each additional node you would like to create \(in this example, a fourth EC2 instance\)\.
++ Create an additional EC2Resource for each additional node you want to create \(in this example, a fourth EC2 instance\)\.

   ```
   {